 According to the AACN website, eligible clinical practice hours must be completed in a US-based or Canadian-based facility, or any other facility determined to be comparable to US standards of critical care nursing practice.

-What are the additional requirements for an ICU nurses?
+What are additional requirements for ICU nurses?

 Once you get a license to practice as a critical care nurse, you should also complete continuing education units.
 These courses will equip you with the latest knowledge, skills, and medical industry trends.
 Many employers require you to maintain ongoing education to retain your position.